muazsh/Mockingbird/README.md

 -	All compilers with c++11 and higher should compile Mockingbird, compilation tested on: MSVC, GCC, Clang, ICC, ICX, ARM and DJGPP.
 -	Mocking any virtual method (const and overloaded).
 -	Hiding any non-virtual method (const and overloaded).
--	Counting number of calls of mocked/hidden methods.
+-	Counting the number of calls of mocked/hidden methods.
 -	Supporting spying the original method.

 **Limitations**: